mohammednazim007/Fix-JS-Problems/README.md

    chore(deps): update dependencies to latest versions Update all project dependencies to their latest versions to ensure compatibility and security.

-💡 Tips for Writing Commit Messages:
+# 💡 Tips for Writing Commit Messages:

-1. docker images // To display the docker images
+1. docker images // check the docker images that are currently running

 2. docker ps // To display the running docker containers

 3. docker ps -a // To display all the docker containers

-4. docker -t create-name . // To create a new docker image with a specific name
+4. docker build -t create-name . // To create a new docker image with a specific name

-5. docker run -p 8080:8080 image-name // To run a docker image in a container 6.
+5. docker run -p 8080:8080 image-name // To run a docker image in a container

+6. docker run -it 4d722a10e4b3 // To run a docker image in an interactive terminal